 Interestingly, a higher SPF number does not necessarily mean your skin will be more protected.
 While there are products available ranging from SPF 7 to SPF 70, it’s sufficient to use a product that is SPF 15 or SPF 30 — as long as you apply liberally and reapply.
 In fact, most skin care professionals recommend reapplying every two hours, regardless of the SPF level and especially when you’re swimming and sweating.

-- When purchasing a sunscreen, choose a broad-spectrum product to ensure that it protects against both UVA and UVB rays.
+- When purchasing a sunscreen, choose a broad-spectrum formula to ensure that it protects against both UVA and UVB rays.

 - Titanium dioxide and zinc oxide are two key ingredients to look for in sunscreen products.

-- Sunscreen should be applied approximately 30 minutes before being in the sun.
+- Sunscreen should be applied approximately 30 minutes before you go outside or are exposed to the sun.

-- Reapply frequently through the day, especially after contact with water or exercising.
+- Reapply frequently through the day, especially after contact with water or working up a sweat.